-This has an important implication when it comes to our habit development journey.
+This has an important implication when it comes to keeping our habit development journey on track.

 It’s almost impossible to develop multiple habits at the same time.
 All you’ll do is set yourself up for failure.
 Sure, you might succeed for a bit, but this extra effort will deplete the reserves of willpower that you use for other areas of your life.

 Let’s say you’d like to drop five pounds and develop a daily habit of writing for 60 minutes.
 Sure, these two actions aren’t directly related, but they both require a certain amount of willpower to successfully complete.

 You need to exercise and monitor your diet to lose weight.
 This will leave you moody and on edge.
 The end result is you won’t be 100% focused on your writing, which makes it harder to develop this habit.

 That’s what happens with ego depletion!

 So what’s the solution?